Biomanufacturing Industry Development Centre

 Click here to download expression of interest.

-The programme is funded by the Development Bank of Southern Africa (DBSA) through the Jobs Fund Programme and by the Department of Science and Technology’s (DST) Industry Innovation Support Fund.
-The BIDC programme and its facilities are accessible to the National System of Innovation (NSI) and can provide contract R&D, process development, process optimisation, scale-up, regulatory support, commercial manufacturing services and incubation of SMMEs to enable the development of a vibrant and sustainable bioeconomy in South Africa and throughout the continent.
+The BIDC has since been funded by National Treasury’s Jobs Fund Programme and the Department of Science and Technology’s Industry Innovation Support Fund.
+The BIDC programme and its facilities are accessible to the National System of Innovation and can provide contract R&D, process development, process optimisation, scale-up, regulatory support, commercial manufacturing services and incubation of SMMEs to enable the development of a vibrant and sustainable bioeconomy in South Africa and throughout the continent.

 To be the leading centre that translates biosciences discoveries into products and technologies with impact to industry and society.